Alluxio/alluxio/docs/en/ufs/Aliyun-OSS.md

 ## Basic Setup

-To use OSS as the UFS of Alluxio root mount point, you need to configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties`.
+To use Aliyun OSS as the UFS of Alluxio root mount point, you need to configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties`.
 If it does not exist, create the configuration file from the template.

 ```shell
 $ cp conf/alluxio-site.properties.template conf/alluxio-site.properties
 ```
-Specify the underfs address by modifying `conf/alluxio-site.properties`.
+Specify an OSS bucket and directory as the underfs address by modifying `conf/alluxio-site.properties`.
 For example, the under storage address can be `oss://alluxio-bucket/` if you want to mount the whole bucket to Alluxio, or `oss://alluxio-bucket/alluxio/data` if only the directory `/alluxio/data` inside the oss bucket `alluxio-bucket` is mapped to Alluxio.